Lcrypto/Density-Evolution-AWGN/README.md

 contain protograph reciprocal-channel approximation (RCA) for GA like approximation of Density Evolution Iterative Decoding Threshold of  Multi Edge Type (MET) LDPC Codes.
 Using RCA constructed codes from article  S.-Y.Chung G.D.
 Forney, T.J.
 Richardson, R. Urbanke  On the design of low-density parity-check codes within 0.0045 dB of the Shannon limit, IEEE Communications letters 5 (2), 58-60, 2001.
 RCA method in detail described at S.-Y.Chung,“On the construction of some capacity-approaching coding schemes,” Ph.D. dissertation, MIT, Cambridge, MA, 2000.
 Tested on old (2011) and new version (2018) of Matlab and GNU Octave 5.1 (several times slower than Matlab).
 RCA-GA is one of the best method for fast DE approximation from runtime and accuracy.
 Protograph RCA not require to generate protograph, lift it directly using Simulated Annealing with girth/EMD (https://github.com/Lcrypto/Simulated-annealing-lifting-QC-LDPC) or another QC extension methods.

-2. profgen.m - Density evolution based optimization of degree distribution for LDPC codes under AWGN-channel.
+2. profgen.m - GA approximation of Density evolution based optimization of degree distribution for LDPC codes under AWGN-channel.
 Taked from https://www.ece.rice.edu/~debaynas/codes.html Alexandre de Baynast.
 Due to changes at lsqlin implementation work till R2016(active-set algorithm removed).
 New version of matlab currently not support.
 Thank to Dr. Ovinnikov A. for bug report.

 3. main.m at subfolder GA - contain Gaussian approximation based Differential Evolution optimization of LDPC Degree distribution from Dr. Chén Zǐ Qiáng (陈紫强), Guilin University of Electronic Technology (桂林电子科技大学，广西桂).